alibaba/power_image/README.md

 # PowerImage

-A powerful plugin that fully uses the native image library ability to display images on the flutter side.
+A powerful plugin that fully uses the native image library's ability to display images on the flutter side.

 [中文文档](README_CN.md)

+**Features:**

+- Supports the ability to load ui.Image.
+In the solution based on external texture, the user could not get the real ui.Image to use, which made the image library powerless in this special usage scenario.

+- Support image preloading capability.
+Just like flutter precacheImage.
+This is very useful in some scenarios that require high image display speed.

+- Added texture cache to connect with flutter's imageCache!
+Unified image cache to avoid memory problems caused by mixing native images.

+- Emulators are supported.
+Before flutter-1.23.0-18.1.pre, the emulator could not display Texture Widget.

+- Improve the custom image type channel.
+Solve the demand for business custom image acquisition.

+- Perfect exception capture and collection.

+- Support animation.

 # Usage